quarkusio/quarkus-super-heroes/rest-narration/README.md

 Because of this integration and our goal to keep this application working at all times, all the OpenAI integration is disabled by default.
 A default narration will be provided instead.

-To enable the OpenAI integration the following properties must be set, either in [`application.properties`](src/main/resources/application.properties):
+To enable the OpenAI integration the following properties must be set, either in [`application.properties`](src/main/resources/application.properties) or as environment variables:

 #### Azure OpenAI properties